rickgaiser/kernelloader/readme.txt

 the first PS2 without libsd), sound is automatically working.
 LIBSD 1.04 or lower is needed to get sound support.
 There is also the SDRDRV needed.
 The newer PS2 consoles include newer versions of LIBSD and SDRDRV.
-These version doesn't work with the Linux sound driver.
+These versions don't work with the Linux sound driver.
 To get sound working you can get these files from RTE, an old game disc or from a BIOS dump of a old PS2.